Thailand’s COVID-19 response an example of resilience and solidarity: a UN Resident Coordinator’s Blog

 Our understanding of the impact of the crisis and its implications on the Sustainable Development Goals (SDGs) continues to unfold as we speak.
 It is only now that we are more fully understanding the implications of COVID-19 on agriculture and farm households, and the more long-term social impact.

-UN Secretary-General António Guterres set the tone for UN’s approach with his Shared Responsibility, Global Solidarity plan to counter the severe socio-economic impacts of COVID-19, while emphasising the imperative for a comprehensive whole-of-society and whole-of-government response.
+UN Secretary-General António Guterres set the tone for the UN's approach with his Shared Responsibility, Global Solidarity plan to counter the severe socio-economic impacts of COVID-19 while emphasising the imperative for a comprehensive whole-of-society and whole-of-government response.

 Cash handouts and loans